-- Credit Limitation For taxable years beginning on or after January 1, 2020, and before January 1, 2023, there is a \$5,000,000 limitation on the application of credits for taxpayers.
-The total of all credits including the carryover of any credit for the taxable year may not reduce the "tax" by more than \$5,000,000.
-For taxpayers included in a combined report, the limitation is applied at the group level.
-The credits disallowed due to the limitation may be carried over.
-The carryover period for disallowed credits is extended by the number of taxable years the credit was not allowed.
-This limitation does not apply to the Low Income Housing Credit. - For taxable years beginning on or after July 1, 2019, California requires taxpayers to use their federal IRC Section 338 election treatment for certain stock purchases treated as asset acquisitions or deemed election where purchasing corporation acquires asset of target corporation.
-If an election has not been made by a taxpayer under IRC Section 338, the taxpayer shall not make a separate state election for California. - Under IRC Section 965, if the corporation owns (directly or indirectly) certain foreign corporations, it may have to include certain deferred foreign income on its income tax return.
-California does not conform.
-If the corporation reported IRC Section 965 inclusions and deductions on Form 1120, U.S. Corporation Income Tax Return, for federal purposes, write "IRC 965" at the top of Form 100. - Under IRC Section 951A, if the corporation is a U.S. shareholder of a controlled foreign corporation, the corporation must include Global Intangible Low-Taxed Income (GILTI) in its income.
-California does not conform. - The Tax Cuts and Jobs Act (TCJA) signed into law on December 22, 2017, made changes to the IRC.
+- Advance Grant Amount For taxable years beginning on or after January 1, 2019, California law conforms to the federal law regarding the treatment for an emergency EIDL grant under the CARES Act or a targeted EIDL advance under the CAA, 2021. - For taxable years beginning on or after July 1, 2019, California requires taxpayers to use their federal IRC Section 338 election treatment for certain stock purchases treated as asset acquisitions or deemed election where purchasing corporation acquires asset of target corporation.
+If an election has not been made by a taxpayer under IRC Section 338, the taxpayer shall not make a separate state election for California.

+- Under IRC Section 951A, if the corporation is a U.S. shareholder of a controlled foreign corporation, the corporation must include Global Intangible Low-Taxed Income (GILTI) in its income.
+California does not conform. - The federal Tax Cuts and Jobs Act (TCJA) signed into law on December 22, 2017, made changes to the IRC.
 The R&TC does not conform to all of the changes.
-In general, for taxable years beginning on or after January 1, 2019, California conforms to the following TCJA provisions: - Federal Deposit Insurance Corporation (FDIC) Premiums - Excess employee compensation - The TCJA amended IRC Section 1031 limiting the nonrecognition of gain or loss on like-kind exchanges to real property held for productive use or investment.
-California conforms to this change under the TCJA for exchanges initiated after January 10, 2019.

-For taxable years beginning on or after January 1, 2019, California conforms to certain provisions of the TCJA relating to changes to accounting methods for small businesses.
+In general, for taxable years beginning on or after January 1, 2019, California conforms to the following TCJA provisions: - Federal Deposit Insurance Corporation (FDIC) Premiums - · Excess employee compensation - The TCJA amended IRC Section 1031 limiting the nonrecognition of gain or loss on like-kind exchanges to real property held for productive use or investment.
+California conforms to this change under the TCJA for exchanges initiated after January 10, 2019. - For taxable years beginning on or after January 1, 2019, California conforms to certain provisions of the TCJA relating to changes to accounting methods for small businesses.